Certificates of Exemption from the provisions of Section 96 of Part V (Housing Supply) of the Planning and Development Act, 2000.

 Applicants may, before applying for planning permission in respect of a development, apply, under Section 97, for a certificate from the Council stating that no obligations to provide social and affordable housing (or funds/sites in lieu of units) will apply to the permission, if granted, for said development.

-The application form must be completed in full, signed and accompanied by the following:
+The application form is available at the bottom of this webpage.
+It must be completed in full, signed and accompanied by the following:

-- A Statutory Declaration giving information required under Section 97(5) of the Planning and Development Act and Article 49 of the Planning and Development Regulations, 2001-2007, namely:
+A statutory declaration made by the applicant, giving information required under Section 97(1) of the Planning and Development Act and Article 49 of the Planning and Development Regulations, 2001-2007, namely:

-- The names of any person(s) with whom the applicant is acting in concert
+(b) identifying any persons with whom the applicant is acting in concert,